Here is the table content of the article we will cover on this topic.

 In multilevel inheritance, a derived class inherits the properties of a base class, and as well as the derived class also acts as a base class for other classes.

-In this example, class B inherits the properties of class A and class C inherits the properties of class B. So, class B is acting as a derived class for class A and the base class for class C.
+In this example, class B inherits the properties of class A, class C inherits the properties of class B. So, class B is acting as a derived class for class A and the base class for class C.

 class Car { String nameOfCompany = "Suzuki"; boolean isACAvail = true; int numberOfTyre = 4; public void getCarDetails() { System.out.println("Company name of Car = "+ nameOfCompany); System.out.println("Is AC available in car = "+ isACAvail); System.out.println("Number tyres in Car = "+ numberOfTyre); } } class SwiftNew extends Car { String carName = "Swift"; String modelName = "Vxi"; String color = "white"; public void getModelDetails() { System.out.println("Name of Car = "+ carName); System.out.println("Model name = "+ modelName); System.out.println("Color of model = "+ color); } } public class SwiftNewModel extends SwiftNew { boolean autoMatic = true; public void newSwiftFeature() { System.out.println("The new model of swift is Automatic = "+ autoMatic); } public static void main(String arg[]) { SwiftNewModel newSwiftModel = new SwiftNewModel (); newSwiftModel.getCarDetails(); newSwiftModel.getModelDetails(); newSwiftModel.newSwiftFeature(); } }